MIPPL/nephele-org-website/public/content/guides/how-to-create-an-ethereum-account/index.md

 Once you have decided on a specific wallet, visit their official website or app store, download and install it.
 All of them should be free.

-## Step 3: Open the app and create your Ethereum account
+## Step 3: Open the app and create your Nephele account

 The first time you open your new wallet you might be asked to choose between creating a new account or importing an existing one.
 Click on the new account creation.